junaidiiith/mcp4cm/docs/NAME_TYPE_CLASSIFICATION.md

 - Which names occur most often?
 - Which names appear across many models?
-- Which names are semantic, placeholder, type-like, or mixed?
+- Which names are semantic, placeholder, or mixed?
 - Are names reused broadly across the corpus or mostly unique to individual models?
 - Which tokens are common for particular element types?